connectthefuture/gewi/gewi/DESIGN.md

       This is a simple test to make sure text can be rendered properly.
     * Button: A simple clickable button.
 Embeds a container, so it should support text embedding.

+UI Object: Represents and object in the UI
+UI Root: A single special container